vmware-archive/gcp-pcf-quickstart/docs/prerequisites.md

    export PATH=$PATH:~/bin
    ```

-This installs [terraform](https://www.terraform.io) and the [cf cli](https://github.com/cloudfoundry/cli) to your local user directory.
 The machine that hosts your Cloud Shell session is ephemeral but your user directory will be restored for future sessions.

+**> With these prerequisites installed you can move on to [Setting up DNS](./dns.md)**

 ### Option 2: Running Locally